 What are the reporting obligations when the threshold transaction involves an account with multiple signatories?

-Reporting entities are only required to report in a TTR the details of the signatory conducting the threshold transaction who is not the account holder (that is, the person at the counter).
+Reporting entities are only required to report in a TTR the details of the signatory authorising the threshold transaction who is not the account holder.
 This requirement recognises that some accounts (such as corporate accounts) may have many signatories and therefore it is impractical for a reporting entity to collect the transaction details of all these individuals.

 However, information on any other signatory to the account is reportable if AUSTRAC requests this information from a reporting entity.

 What are the reporting obligations when a customer deposits physical currency of AUD10,000 or more (or foreign currency equivalent) directly into the reporting entity's bank account?

 A situation may arise where a customer will deposit physical currency of AUD10,000 or more directly into the reporting entity's bank account, rather than providing physical currency over-the-counter to a reporting entity.
 These deposits must be reported by the account provider only (that is, the financial institution that accepts the physical currency), regardless of whether the reporting entity then uses those funds to provide a designated service in a separate transaction.

 A customer deposits AUD20,000 cash directly into a bank account held in the name of a stockbroker.
 The stockbroker uses the deposited funds to purchase securities on behalf of the customer.
 No physical currency is handled by the stockbroker or its agents.

 In this example, there are two designated services provided in two separate transactions: